MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-microsoft.md

 ## Refresh enrichment

 Run the enrichment after configuring brands, interests, and the field mapping for demographics.
 To start the process, select **Run** on the brand or interest configuration page.
 Additionally, you can let the system run the enrichment automatically as part of a scheduled refresh.

 Depending on the size of your customer data, it may take several minutes for an enrichment run to complete.

 > [!TIP]
 > There are [six types of status](system.md#status-types) for tasks/processes.
 Additionally, most processes [depend on other downstream processes](system.md#refresh-policies).
 You can select the status of a process to see details on the progress of the entire job.
-After selecting **See details** for one of the job's tasks, you find additional information: processing time, the last processing date, and all errors and warnings associated with the task.
+After selecting **See details** for one of the job's tasks, you'll find additional information: processing time, the last processing date, and all errors and warnings associated with the task.

 ## Enrichment results